-The primary treatment uses a standard combination of acupuncture points.
+The primary approach is to use a standard combination of acupuncture points.
 The primary aim of treatment is to gently and progressively move the mother’s energy and blood circulation into her lower abdomen as the birth approaches.

-Additional points are added to help soften and relax the ligaments and tendons and assist the baby to engage, laying the foundation for the safest, most efficient birth possible.
+Additional points are added to help soften and relax the ligaments and tendons and assist the baby to engage, laying the foundation for birth.

 Secondary or extra acupuncture points are include to address symptoms if they manifest in the later stages of pregnancy such as haemorrhoids, oedema of the hands and feet, fatigue, heartburn, anxiety, sleep difficulty, tiredness, and back pain.